mattg9/Docx-Form-Processor/README.md

 npm run test-cucumber

 ## Challenge
-See QAChallenge.txt for solutions to the QAChallenge.pdf for Estateably
+See QAChallenge.txt for solutions to the QAChallenge.pdf from Estateably